InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

 ## Quick Start Guide For Base Mainnet

-This guide explains how to start mining on the Intmax network using the intmax2 mining CLI.
+This guide explains how to start mining on the Base network using the intmax2 mining CLI.
 The instructions below describe the process for the Base Mainnet.

 ❗ Note: The tokens you receive through mining on the mainnet currently cannot be transferred to other addresses, but this feature will be enabled in the future.